Best Deals on Home and Kitchen Products Right Now

 CR’s test results: Eufy RoboVac 11S robotic vacuum

 Eufy RoboVac 11S Max

 A stellar Eufy vacuum, the 11S Max has a longer average run time than both its siblings, the 11S and the 30C, at 95 minutes.
 (The other two run about an hour, on average.)
 It doesn’t have the same cleaning capabilities that the two vacuums above have; it struggled to pick up a gram of Maine Coon cat fur on medium-pile carpet.
 Still, it earns high marks for cleaning bare floors, which is no small feat.
 And it’s available for the lowest price we’ve seen in quite some time, thanks to an on-page coupon.

 CR’s test results: Eufy RoboVac 11S Max robotic vacuum

 Kenmore Pet Friendly Canister Vacuum

 Impressive cleaning, lots of airflow for tools, and fairly quiet running help make this bagless canister a top pick.
 It’s also a great choice for picking up after cats or dogs.
 Key features include manual carpet pile-height adjustment, suction control, a brush on/off switch, and a retractable cord.
 One caveat: Handling this vacuum’s 23 pounds takes some muscle.
-Be sure to select the on-page coupon box to get the savings before adding the item to your cart.
+Make sure you click the on-page coupon box to get the full savings.